labib147/Graph-Theory/README.md

 The project might throw an error in the end because of the version of the dependencies.
 So, be sure to update the graph-cli & graph-ts to their latest versions.

+install graph-cli in your package.json file graph codegen ./token.yaml  (Generates a schema.ts file)

+Use `npm run codegen` or `yarn run codegen` to run codegen

+`yarn run deploy *paste your access token here*`